New Update: Boost Social Proof with Reviews & Automation

 So when thinking of how to promote your podcast, consider which past episodes fall into that evergreen category.
 For instance, general how-to guides or top 10 lists are excellent shows to repurpose.

-Then you can turn that content into written posts published on your blog.
-And in doing so, reap the benefits of all that search engine traffic.
+Then you can turn that content into written posts published on your blog to improve your podcast’s search visibility and attract long-term traffic.

 After turning your podcasts into blog posts and optimizing great content, there are still a few things you can do to promote them.
 And one of those things is to capture your audience’s attention when they’re about to leave your website.